tracelabs/tofm/tofm.md

 You are responsible for your investigations.
 You are responsible for the impact of those investigations.
 You are responsible for the potential blowback and fallout from your investigations.
 You are responsible for how the insights provided by your investigation are leveraged.

-We use the term “responsible” above in the moral sense not the legal sense.
+We use the term “responsible” above in the moral sense, not the legal sense.
 As said before, we are not qualified to give legal advice.
 Ever.
 To anyone.

 Before you undertake an investigation, you should ask yourself: